A Guide to Buying a Mobile Home in Winnipeg

 • Mobile Home in a Park (No Land Ownership)

-Anchor Support System / Source: Groundhog Anchor
+Anchor Support System / Source: Groundhog Anchor and Support Systems

-2. Anchoring Requirements
+2. Anchoring or Foundation Requirements

 3. Location and Land Ownership

-• Zoning and Land Use Regulations: Check local zoning and land-use restrictions, as some areas have specific rules for mobile homes.
+• Zoning and Land Use Regulations - Check local zoning and land-use restrictions, as some areas have specific rules for mobile homes.
 This is especially important if you plan to add extensions or make modifications.

 4. Condition and Required Maintenance

-• Spec Sheet and Serial Number: Every mobile home has a spec sheet (often located on an inside cabinet) with key details about the home, such as the make, model, and serial number.
+• Spec Sheet and Serial Number - Every mobile home has a spec sheet (often located on an inside cabinet) with key details about the home, such as the make, model, and serial number.
 This information is essential for financing and resale.

-• Construction Quality:
+• Construction Quality

 • Mobile homes built after 1976 (when HUD construction standards were implemented in the U.S.) generally last longer because of improved materials and building codes.